asaklil/Object-detection-with-the-DBScan-algorithm/README.md

 ### Part 2: Improve the efficiency of this algorithm by using a KD-Tree:

-Use an abstract data type called k-d tree in order to obtain a better runtime complexity for the neighborhood search.
+Using an abstract data type called k-d tree in order to obtain a better runtime complexity for the neighborhood search.
 The k-d tree partitions a point set using a binary tree representation.
 There will be two programming steps:
        1. Building the k-d tree by inserting all points in this binary tree.
 This will be done in the constructor of the new NearestNeighborsKD class.
        2. Finding the neighbors of a given point by searching in the binary k-d tree that should have a depth of O(logN).
 This will be done in the rangeQuery method.